8 Tips for Marketing Your Edmonton Business During the Pandemic

 Well, right now, some interesting opportunities are starting to arise.
 For example, one trend we’re seeing is that the price of paid ads has dropped substantially.

-, this is because ad networks make most of their money through an auction system.
+According to one source, this is because ad networks make most of their money through an auction system.

 When several small businesses are competing for the same keywords with their paid ads, it forces the few billion-dollar companies that are out there to pay more to outbid them.

 When fewer small businesses are advertising (like during a pandemic) the cost of paid advertising decreases.